pikalover6/claude-subagents-effort/README.md

 ## What it actually changes

-Eight edits, about 1.5 KB, to the bundled `cli.js` — the mechanism was already there and simply had nothing feeding it:
+Eight edits, about 1.5 KB, to the bundled `cli.js`:

 | Where | Change |
 |-------|--------|